Car kills 5, injures several in Trier pedestrian zone | DW | 01.12.2020

 Other victims include a 73-year-old woman, a 45-year-old man and a 25-year-old woman.
 All of them are residents of the city of Trier, police vice president Franz-Dieter Ankner said.
 Police later told Germany's DPA news agency the fifth victim was a 52-year-old woman.

-Authorities said the suspect's motive was still unclear, but they were looking into "possible psychiatric problems," the city's prosecutor said.
-Investigators said there was no indication of the incident having a "political" motivation at this point.

-Police and prosecutors said the man did appear to intend to cause harm, as he drove through the pedestrian zone "in a zigzag pattern" so as to strike people walking along.
+It is currently unclear why the man drove the car through the pedestrian zone, however, investigators said the man did appear to intend to cause harm, as he drove "in a zigzag pattern" so as to strike people walking along.

+Public prosecutor Peter Fritzen told reporters the man had a high blood alcohol content after a test was performed following his arrest.

+He added the man could be suffering from mental illness and will undergo a psychiatric evaluation.

+"We have no indication that there was any kind of a terrorist, political or religious motive that could have played a role,'' Fritzen said.

-But authorities still urged the public to avoid spreading rumors about the incident, saying they would continue to provide information.
+Authorities have urged the public to avoid spreading rumors about the incident, saying they would continue to provide information as the investigation progresses.

 Witnesses described a frightening scene, as the car deliberately crashed through the shopping zone near the city's landmark Roman gate, Porta Nigra, hitting pedestrians along the way.